chrisradler/Bank-Management-System/README.md

 # Bank-Management-System

-All data will be saved in the according text file.
+                                                *All data will be saved in the according text file.*

-Clients.txt is a file to save the necessary information for each client.
+-Clients.txt is a file to save the necessary information for each client.

-Admin.txt is a file to save the necessary information for each admin.
+-Admin.txt is a file to save the necessary information for each admin.

-Log.txt is a file to save all of the performed actions by each client.
+-Log.txt is a file to save all of the performed actions by each client.

-PendingClients.txt is a file to view all of the pending clients that want to sign up.
+-PendingClients.txt is a file to view all of the pending clients that want to sign up.

                                 *If you want to sign in as a client, you can use a pre-existing login from Clients.txt*

                                  *If you want to sign in as an admin, you can use a pre-existing login from Admin.txt*

             *If you create an account as a client, make sure accept the request on the admin side.
 You can use a pre-existing login from Admin.txt.*

 Client Side Actions: